How do you breathe more LIFE and MOVEMENT into your fashion illustrations?

 - “SHAPE UP”: See shadows as simple shapes that CROSS THE BODY from left to right, not only as trickling down the edges of limbs and things. *** Common shadows that cross the body are under the chin, across the bust, across the hip when the hip is resting to one side, or under hems.

 - “BE BALANCED”: Use a plumbline/balance line, drop it from the head straight to the floor and use this PURE VERTICAL REFERENCE LINE as a guide to place the feet.
 This pure vertical line in the center of your drawing gives you so much control in gauging the location of the legs, ribcage, shoulders, hips, in relation to the pure vertical

 - “QUALITY CONTROL”: Remember line quality– having a range of lines from light to dark, thin to thick.
 The darker, thicker lines create depth, so using a variety of lines creates movement in the form of DEPTH, so movement from front to back in space, in addition to lift to right movement, which we’ve done in the other steps.
 Line quality helps the eye to prioritize, as well.
 If all of your lines are the same weight, there is a flatness.

 - “APPRECIATE YOUR DIFFERENCES” Asymmetry or “off balance” shapes will always add energy and interest to an image that would also be static.
 A symmetrical garment can create asymmetrical shapes in any pose.

-For information about study with me in my online courses, check out Fashion Masterclass Coaching Package or Self Study Series!
+For information about study with me in my online courses, scroll down and see what’s cooking, or visit my courses page.